 - Tamale Sauce

 - Lightly brown the flour in the oil in a stockpot over medium high heat.
-Add in remaining ingredients and cook until thickened.
+Stir in tomato sauce, red chile sauce and salt, cook until thickened.
 Cool to room temperature before using.
-Stir suce into meat.
+Stir sauce into meat.

 - Tamale Masa

 - Beat lard with a stand mixer to the consistency of whipped cream (takes about 15 minutes on highest setting).
 Add masa a little at a time in small, golfball sized pieces.
+Sprinkle salt and baking powder over the masa and mix well while adding more masa.
 Slowly add the beef broth into whipped lard and masa mixture.
 Continue whipping the mixture until a small spoonful of masa floats in cold water.